opensourced/opensourced.github.io/README.md

 # OpensourcEd

-An group committed to promoting the values and use of open source software in higher education.
+A group committed to promoting the values and use of open source software in higher education.